-We expect to improve comparable sales through the following key initiatives:
+We expect to improve consolidated comparable sales through the following key initiatives:

-• More places: In the first quarter, our 15 Discovery stores achieved an average sales increase of 14% and continue to outpace our heritage stores on all key metrics.
-Through a combination of remodels and new openings, we expect to end 2016 with between 45 and 55 stores in our Discovery format, including flagship locations at Broadway at the Beach in Myrtle Beach, South Carolina; Navy Pier in Chicago, Illinois; Tivoli Gardens in Copenhagen, Denmark; and an added location in the new Disneytown at the Shanghai Disney Resort in China, expected to open in June 2016.
-We also expect to continue to diversify our real estate portfolio with the addition of outlet format stores, shop-in-shops and seasonal pop-up locations.

-- Targeting more people: We expect to leverage our relationships with key licensors to reach more people, particularly with the teen-plus consumer, through a compelling offering of affinity, collectible, entertainment, sports and fashion properties.
-We also expect to continue to deliver new licensed and internally developed programs to extend our core consumer base. - Developing more products: In addition to our best in class licensing relationships, we plan to continue to develop and expand our offering of intellectual property concepts such as Honey Girls, Promise Pets, the holiday-specific Merry Mission and Horses and Hearts collections that are supported by digital content including music, videos and games.
-This story-telling marketing approach is expected to continue to drive higher than average units per transaction. - Driving more profitability: We expect to increase 2016 GAAP pre-tax income by 15% to 25% over our 2015 fiscal results by the disciplined execution of our stated strategies including those initiatives detailed above as well as our on-going efforts in process improvement, system upgrades, value engineering and strategic pricing to enhance merchandise margins and drive an increase in average dollars per transaction.
+- Expanding into more places: In the first nine months of 2016, our 43 Discovery stores continued to deliver positive results compared to our heritage stores on key metrics including sales growth and contribution margin.
+Through a combination of remodels and new openings, we expect to end 2016 with approximately 55 stores in our Discovery format.
+We also expect to continue to diversify our real estate portfolio beyond traditional malls with the addition of outlet format stores, concourse shops, shop-in-shops and seasonal pop-up locations; - Attracting more people: We expect to leverage our relationships with key licensors to reach more people, particularly with the teen-plus consumer, through a compelling offering of affinity, collectible, entertainment, sports and fashion properties.
+In the fourth quarter, we launched our new Trolls collection in advance of DreamWorks Animation's film, Trolls, and are updating our Star Wars products in advance of the next film release expected in December.
+We also expect to build on our nine consecutive quarters of consolidated e-commerce growth with a focus on updated licensed sports merchandise and the expansion of web exclusive products such as the Pokémon offering which includes Pikachu and Eevee collector bundles; and - Developing more products: In addition to our best-in-class licensing relationships, we plan to continue to develop and expand our offering of intellectual property concepts such as Honey Girls, Promise Pets, the holiday-specific Merry Mission and Horses and Hearts collections that are supported by digital content including music, videos and games.
+By building the story-telling components of the collections, we expect to continue to build units and dollars per transaction as these properties have high attachment rates of accessories to plush.